clapy-app/clapy-plugin/README.md

 - `git config --global core.editor "code --wait"` - It allows to use GitLens interactive rebase client when running rebases from Git Graph (or from the terminal).
 - `corepack enable` ([explanation](https://yarnpkg.com/getting-started/install))

+First usage of git?
+Also run (replace with your name/email):

+  git config --global user.email "you@example.com"
+  git config --global user.name "Your Name"

 ## Usage

 - With VSCode, `Open Workspace from File...`, select the file `clapy.code-workspace`. **Don't** open the root directory.